-GII-114 Double Eagle Flask
+GII-114 Double Eagle Louisville Glass Works

 GII – 114

-Louisville Glass Works, Louisville, Ky.
+Louisville Glass Works, Louisville, Kentucky

 Known colors are aqua and light yellow-green which are considered scarce.
-Green and Blue-green are considered rare while Olive yellow is considered extremely rare.
+Green and blue-green are considered rare while olive-yellow is considered extremely rare.

 The flask was produced at the Louisville Glass Works in Louisville, Kentucky from 1860 to 1873.
 From 1850 to 1901, at least seven different glass manufacturing factories operated in Louisville, Kentucky.
 Six were utilitarian bottle houses, and the others manufactured window and plate glass.
 In 1850, the first glass bottle and jar-making firm, known as the Kentucky Glass Works was formed, which, by 1855, was being referred to under the name Louisville Glass Works.
 “Louisville KY Glass Works” is the actual wording on some of the glass works embossed whiskey and scroll flasks of the 1850s and 1860s era.
 This copy is also embossed on our subject flask.